Cultural & Historic Interests

 Closed from Dec 29 to Jan 3

-See where the gold mining operation was governed from at this restored branch office building dating back to the era of the Tokugawa Shogunate (from 17th cientury to late 19 century).
-Skillful carpenters successfully restored the original construction.
+See where the gold mining operation was governed at this restored branch office building dating back to the era of the Tokugawa Shogunate.
+Skillful carpenters successfully rebuilt the original construction in 2001.
+Admission ¥500.

 The Sado Hanga-mura (Wood-block Printmaking ) Museum